hemant4494/AI/Book-Series:-The-World-of-Artificial-Intelligence-4D.md

 * Year: 2019
 * Publisher: Capstone Press

 This is a series of four books covering various aspects of AI for elementary and middle school children.
+The written material is accompanied by bonus videos accessible via the web or the publisher's app.

 **Artificial Intelligence and Work**, by Alicia Z. Klepeis.
 [Amazon link](https://www.amazon.com/Artificial-Intelligence-Work-Augmented-Experience/dp/1543554717)